-The Public Record is interviewing candidates running for the City Council seats in Wards 5, 9, and 11 from August 10 to August 19.
+The Public Record interviewed candidates running for the City Council seats in Wards 5, 9, and 11 between August 10 to August 19.

 - Who is [NAME]?